 The coroner ruled Josephine died two hours before Harry.
 Newspapers went wild speculating about whether it was a murder-suicide pact or simply a murder, then suicide.

 On the day before she died, Josephine sent a poem to Harry.
 The last line read,

 That same day, Harry Crosby wrote in his journal:

 One is not in love unless one desires to die with one's beloved.
 There is only one happiness it is to love and to be loved.

 Caresse Crosby continued to publish the works of William Faulkner, Dorothy Parker, Hemingway and her late husband.
 Poet and writer Malcolm Cowley, who Crosby had published, wrote that the death of Harry Crosby was a symbol of the end of the Jazz Age.

 With thanks to Black Sun, The Brief Transit and Violent Eclipse of Harry Crosby, by Geoffrey Wolff.
-This story was updated from the 2014 version.
+This story was updated in 2017.